paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 * We also don't need to specify the `fs-type`.
 You can if you would like.
 Adding it usually adds a byte of data that boot loaders can preview.

-* 2048s (1MiB) - This is the start sector, it will always be 2048s.
+* 2048s (1MiB) - This is the start sector, it will always be 2048s, but only for the first partition.

 * 5GiB/10GiB - This is the space in gigabytes that we allocate to/from.